matthewharwit/Stocks-/README.md

 Pre/Postopen are scripts for connecting to the IB TWS API and placing orders.
 Preopen is ran prior to market open and Postopen at market open.

-Also includes some webscrapers for preliminary stock filtering (don't want to trade highly non-liquid, small market cap tickers).
-Simply not scalable.
+Also includes some webscrapers for preliminary stock filtering (don't want to trade highly non-liquid, small market cap tickers - simply not scalable.)